 Sociology 302 (4 credits)

 Guatemala is one of the most exciting places to visit and to study in the Western Hemisphere.
 Its vibrant indigenous culture - representing about half the country's population - has ancient roots but is nevertheless constantly adapting to a changing modern world.
 Its terrain, with gorgeous lakes and towering volcanoes, coffee-covered slopes and rain forests, will take your breath away.
 And it's political history sadness reveals the on-going tragedy of US interventionism, whether in the "Cold" War of the 20th century or the "Drug War" of the 21st century.
 In this twenty-five day trip, students will study sociology in an urban setting during the week, living with a Guatemalan family and putting emerging Spanish skills into practice, while taking trips as a group to the indigenous highlands during the weekends.
 Readings and sessions will bring students into contact with some of the many intelligent, committed and capable Guatemalan social scientists, religious workers, and community developers.
-This is a four-credit Sociology course and preparations are underway to make the course eligible to meet the Global Issues requirement.
+This course fulfills the following LSC requirements: Global Issues that Impact the Common Good OR Social and Institutional Dimensions of Human Behavior.
+It also fulfills the Experiential Learning requirement.

 Professor Robert Brenneman, email@example.com